 In 1960 I returned to London with my family where we bought a house in Maida Vale.
 I auditioned for R.A.D.A. and was awarded a grant with which to enrol the following year.
 Meanwhile, I killed time by entering Beauty Contests.
 I was 'Miss Butlins' and 'Miss Paddington Shopping Queen' (classy titles, what?!).
 But I did also win a heat and was entered into the 'Miss England' contest!

-In 1961 I went to R.A.D.A. and had a lot of fun for the next two years.
-I was also in the company of some of our finest actors, such as Sir Anthony Hopkins, David Warner and Simon Ward.
+In 1961 I went to R.A.D.A. where, for the next two years, I was in the company of some of our finest actors, such as Sir Anthony Hopkins, David Warner and Simon Ward.
 I hung out with my good friend, Lynda La Plante (then known as Lynda Titchmarsh!), John Hurt and my first love, Ian McShane.
 Like them, I started working soon after graduating, mainly playing American roles.
 I did however feel it necessary to have a second string and continued modelling for quite some time when 'resting' between jobs.
 I covered everything; fashion, beauty, catwalk, advertising and glamour... but not, I hasten to add... ever nude!
 I do however admit to one rather ridiculous topless fashion shoot very early on.
-During one quiet period early on I even became one of the first London Playboy Bunny's!
+During a quiet period, I even became one of the first London Playboy Bunny's!
 Well...it was all good experience... and it did land me a film role, as a 'Salt and Pepper Girl' working with Sammy Davis Jr. and Peter Lawford!

-My career progressed steadily and I was starring in programs such as 'Doctor at Large', 'Man in a Suitcase', various T.V.plays, sit-com episodes and two B.B.C. series, 'The Lotus Eaters' and 'One-Upmanship', along with Cult series like 'The Saint' and 'The Avengers'.
-I did a fair bit of film work, working alongside people like David Niven, Shirley McLain, Peter Sellers and Charlie Chaplin!
+My career progressed steadily and I was playing lead and support roles in programs such as 'Doctor at Large', 'Man in a Suitcase', various T.V.plays, sit-com episodes and two B.B.C. series, 'The Lotus Eaters' and 'One-Upmanship', along with Cult series like 'The Saint' and 'The Avengers'.
+I did a fair bit of film work, working alongside people like David Niven, Shirley MacLaine, Peter Sellers and was even directed by Charlie Chaplin!
 In time I did more and more theatre work too, both in and out of London and the U.K. My most memorable West End experience was playing 'Rusty', the wife of Lenny Bruce in the first wonderful, but sadly short lived, production of 'LENNY' at the Criterion Theatre in 1975.

 Outside the U.K. I thoroughly enjoyed my three month Derek Nimmo tour around the Far/Middle East.
 I walked part of the Great Wall of China, floated in the Dead Sea and rode horseback at dawn around the Pyramids.... fantastic!
 And then there was the awesome experience of playing to 8000 screaming fans a night at The Hollywood Bowl.